This article was first published on 28 December 2019; updated on 4 January 2026.

 Malaysia tour was tiring, but worth it!
-Now, Singapore is next stop of my third #SEAtour, plus our five-day Asia-Pacific train-the-trainers training!
-It took us around five hours to get to Beach Road, Singapore from TBS Kuala Lumpur via bus.
-Ticket price ranges SGD30.
-There is no time difference between Singapore and the Philippines, but the sun sets later in Singapore.
-Yes, it’s around 7 p.m.!
+Now, Singapore was the next stop of my third #SEAtour, plus our five-day Asia-Pacific train-the-trainers training!
+We traveled for around five hours from Kuala Lumpur to Beach Road via bus, with ticket prices starting at SGD 30.
+There was no time difference from the Philippines, but one thing stood out immediately—the sun sets later here, around 7:00 p.m.

-Philippine passport holders are granted visa-free entry to Singapore for 30 days.
+Philippine passport holders are granted visa-free entry to Singapore for up to 30 days.

 Table of Contents